 Block Forming - Simple Shapes, Economical Tooling and Shorter Lead Times

 Jones Metal specializes and relishes in the more difficult deep draw hydroforming and stamping jobs, but mastering the basics is just as important.
-Block forming, also known as rubber pad forming, may be the simplest metal forming method, but executing the more straightforward procedures is just as important in an industry were precision is everything.
+Block forming, also known as rubber pad forming, may be the simplest metal forming method, but executing the more straightforward procedures is just as important in an industry where precision is everything.

 In hydroforming, the metal is being moved and applied pressure creates the client’s desired shape.
 With block forming, metal is first placed on a form, and then it’s bent into a certain shape.
 As the hydroforming machine or hydraulic press applies downward pressure, the metal is bent down into the chosen structure.
 At Jones Metal, we will use hydroform presses for parts needing up to 32 inches in blank diameter, and for the larger parts, Jones uses its hydraulic press.

 The procedure may sound transparent, but there are a few modifications that need to be made in order to prevent wrinkling and breakage where the excess material remains.
 There are no “true corners” in products that are block formed, because the pressure stresses the tolerance capabilities in the newly formed area.
 Instead, cut reliefs are manufactured into the metal as preventive measures.